jslamartina/sequential-thinking-vis/README.md

 ## Features

+🔴 **Observer Mode** - Watch real AI thinking in Claude Desktop, Cursor, or other MCP clients

-🧠 **Real-time Thought Tracking** - Watch AI reasoning unfold as it happens
+🧠 **Real-time Thought Tracking** - See AI reasoning unfold as it happens with zero setup

-🌳 **Visual Thought Trees** - See the complete structure of sequential thinking processes
+🌳 **Visual Thought Trees** - Complete structure of sequential thinking processes in your sidebar

 🔀 **Branch Visualization** - Track parallel thinking paths and hypothesis exploration